How Elasticsearch Helps to Build Advanced Search Engines on E-commerce Sites

 Elasticsearch can easily be implemented in any e-commerce project.
 And by the by, the impressive list of its clients contain such world-known names as Adobe Systems, Facebook, Quora, Mozilla, GitHub, Netflix, Pixabay, and many others.

 We offer to review the main elements of the structure of this third-party service to figure out why Elasticsearch for eCommerce is such a good thing.

-Such an approach greatly helps to remove the load from the server, simplify the user requests processing, and enhance search performance.
+Such an approach greatly helps to remove the load from the server, simplify the processing of user requests, and enhance search performance.

 By the by, inside the Elasticsearch index, each document can be organized according to the following structure element.

 Here we’re talking about logical separation and grouping of data.
 Say, a blog (an application or web resource) should include such Elasticsearch types as articles and reviews (or others, if you have another vision of the matter).